rachit95arora/cppgo/README.md

 # cppgo: Go routine scheduling runtime and concurrency in C++

+## What's cppgo?

+This library is a stab at implementing some of the above Go runtime features (in an obviously limited manner) in C++ while exposing to users a similarly powerful
+abstraction.
+It implements goroutine like user threads, channel conduits, select like channel dispatching, defer statements (and potentially more).
+Following section will describe the high level approach, tradeoffs and limitations of this implementation.

 ## Examples
 For someone coming from a baseline Golang knowledge, here are a few examples of the features supported by this library.